By Tim Lambert

-Meanwhile, by the 14th century there was a large Jewish community in Krakow. n In the 15th century a style of shoes with long pointed shoes were popular in Europe.
+Meanwhile, by the 14th century, there was a large Jewish community in Krakow. n In the 15th century a style of shoes with long pointed shoes was popular in Europe.
 They were called crakows because they were believed to have originated in Krakow.

 In the years 1491 to 1495 the great Polish astronomer Nicolaus Copernicus studied at Krakow.
 In the 16th century, Krakow continued to flourish.
 Wawel Royal Castle was rebuilt as a splendid palace.

 However, Krakow ceased to be the capital of Poland in all but name after 1596.
 From that date, the kings resided in Warsaw.
 Krakow continued to be the official capital till 1791 but in reality, Warsaw was the effective capital.

 Although Krakow lost some of its importance in the 17th century and 18th century St Anne’s Church was rebuilt in the years 1689-1705.